 Clinics are held in the children’s paediatric clinic on:

 The majority of patients are seen in our outpatient department regularly, usually every two months, as recommended in the clinical guidelines from the Cystic Fibrosis Trust, the British Paediatric Association and the British Thoracic Society.

 If your child’s care is shared with your local hospital your child will be seen here at least once a year.
 This is called the ‘annual assessment’.
-Visits to Royal Brompton Hospital may be more frequent according to the specific needs of the individual.
+Visits to Royal Brompton Hospital may be more frequent according to the specific needs of your child.

 Our medical team are all experienced in CF care.
 Although you may not be seen by your consultant at every visit, your child’s care will be discussed with him or her.